Project

 CI Gem Version

 AI-powered HTTP request classification for Ruby on Rails.
-Detect credential stuffing, SQL injection, XSS, and other attacks using ML embeddings.
+Detect SQL injection, XSS, SSRF, and 15 other attack types using ML embeddings.

 Features